View the Focus Topic Slides

 - At least 1 USB 2.0 Type A port

-- Powerpoint software – No Internet-dependent programs (Prezi, Google Slides, etc.)
+- Powerpoint software – No Internet-dependent programs (Prezi, Google Slides, etc.) Here is an introductory course on how to use PowerPoint.

 - If you need a laptop, there are a few available for loan, but please let us know in advance if you want to check one out.